-d.
-Information on pollution prevention award nominations from sites, and nominations selected as "best in class" by Heads of Headquarters Elements and Heads of Field Elements1.
-The Assistant Secretary for Environment, Safety and Health will submit the selected "best in class" pollution prevention awards to the White House "Closing the Circle" award competition.

-- 2. ANNUAL SITE ENVIRONMENTAL REPORT.
+- d.
+Information on pollution prevention award nominations from sites, and nominations selected as "best in class" by Heads of Headquarters Elements and Heads of Field Elements.
+The Chief Health, Safety and Security Officer will submit the selected "best in class" pollution prevention awards to the White House "Closing the Circle" award competition. - 2.
+ANNUAL SITE ENVIRONMENTAL REPORT.
 Provide all necessary assistance, including partial or full preparation of the Annual Site Environmental Report (ASER), to the Head of the Field Element, as directed and appropriate, in meeting the annual site environmental reporting requirement to DOE headquarters each October 1st. - a.
 Ensure that information needed to prepare an integrated Annual Site Environmental Report for each calendar year is provided to the Head of the Field Element.
 This information will include summary environmental data in order to: - (1) Characterize site environmental management performance.
 Include data on effluent releases, environmental monitoring, and estimated radiological doses to the public from releases of radioactive material at DOE sites. - (2) Summarize environmental occurrences and responses reported during the calendar year (CY). - (3) Confirm compliance with environmental standards and requirements. - (4) Highlight significant programs and efforts.
 Include environmental performance indicators and/or performance measures programs.
 The breadth and detail of this reporting should reflect the size and extent of programs at a particular site.

-The Annual Site Environmental Report for the calendar year will be completed and made available to the public by October 1 of the following year, and an informational copy will be submitted to the Assistant Secretary for Environment, Safety and Health at that time.
+The Annual Site Environmental Report for the calendar year will be completed and made available to the public by October 1 of the following year, and an informational copy will be submitted to the Chief Health, Safety and Security Officer at that time.

 - b.
-Ensure adherence to the reporting schedule and guidance provided by the Office of Environmental Policy and Guidance regarding reporting information for the Annual Site Environmental Reports. - 3.
+Ensure adherence to the reporting schedule and guidance provided by the Office of Corporate Safety Analysis regarding reporting information for the Annual Site Environmental Reports. - 3.
 INJURY AND ILLNESS RECORDKEEPING AND REPORTING.
 Ensure that environmental, safety, and health reports are complete and readily available for authorized dissemination outside the cleared community.
 Ensure that when accidents or incidents occur in Unclassified Controlled Nuclear Information (UCNI) sensitive facilities and/or involve classified operations, the local classification officer is consulted to ensure that such reports do not inadvertently disclose classified or unclassified controlled information (such as UCNI or Official Use Only information.)
-If classification concerns appear to inhibit completely forthright reporting, the DOE offices of Classified and Controlled Information Review and Information Classification and Control Policy will provide assistance in creating complete yet unclassified reports.
-If this cannot be accomplished, the reports must be annotated to indicate the existence, identification and file location of any classified addendum.
+If classification concerns appear to inhibit completely forthright reporting, the Office of Classification will provide assistance in creating complete yet unclassified reports.
+If this cannot be accomplished, the reports must be annotated to indicate the existence, identification, and file location of any classified addendum.

-1 Whenever Heads of Headquarters Elements is used in this CRD, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
-Likewise, whenever Heads of Field Elements is used in this CRD, it includes Operations Offices, Field Offices, Site Offices, Service Centers, Project Offices and Area Offices.
+1Whenever "Heads of Headquarters Elements" is used in this CRD, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
+Likewise, whenever Heads of Field Elements is used in this CRD, it includes Operations Offices, Field Offices, Site Offices, Service Centers, Project Offices, and Area Offices.